 Keeping an Eye on the Ball

-Warby Parker’s brand is built on an exceptional narrative which never strays from its closely-protected image.
+Warby Parker’s brand is built on an exceptional narrative that never strays from its closely protected image.
 From its initial story about one of the founders being unable to afford glasses for the first semester of his MBA to the current retail stores which resemble libraries rather than eyewear shops, the company remains true to its values.

 The company hires employees who exhibit empathy, thus ensuring a better customer experience.
 One customer, for example, confided that her car had been stolen.
 Within days, Warby Parker had sent her a gift card for her local bar.
 Warby Parker’s personalized emails and video replies to customers have become a social media sensation.
 Such innovations have resulted in over 50% of Warby Parker’s sales coming from word of mouth.